C. Wright Mills: Outlook

 "I do not believe that social science will 'save the world', although I see nothing at all wrong with 'trying to save the world' ...
 If there are any ways out of the crises of our period by means of intellect, is it not up to the social scientist to state them? ...
 It is on the level of human awareness that virtually all solutions to great problems must now lie" – Mills 1959:193There has long been debate over Mills's intellectual outlook.
 Mills is often seen as a "closet Marxist" because of his emphasis on social classes and their roles in historical progress, as well as his attempt to keep Marxist traditions alive in social theory.
-Just as often, however, others argue Mills more closely identified with the work of Max Weber, whom many sociologists interpret as an exemplar of sophisticated (and intellectually adequate) anti-Marxism and modern liberalism.
-However, Mills clearly gives precedence to social structure described by the political, economic and military institutions, and not culture, which is presented in its massified form as means to ends sought by the power elite.
-Therefore placing him firmly in the Marxist and not Weberian camp, so much that in his collection of classical essays, Weber's Protestant Ethic is not included.
+Just as often, however, others argue Mills more closely identified with the work of Max Weber, whom many sociologists interpret as an exemplar of sophisticated (and intellectually adequate) anti-Marxism and modern liberalism (see interpretations of Max Weber's liberalism).
+However, Mills clearly gives precedence to social structure described by the political, economic and military institutions, and not culture, which is presented in its massified form as a means to the ends sought by the power elite.
+Therefore, placing him firmly in the Marxist and not Weberian camp, so much so that in his collection of classical essays, Weber's "The Protestant Ethic and the Spirit of Capitalism" is not included.
 Although Mills embraced Weber's idea of bureaucracy as internalized social control, as was the historicity of his method, he was far from liberalism (being its critic).
 Mills was a radical who was culturally forced to distance himself from Marx while being "near" him.

 While Mills never embraced the "Marxist" label, he told his closest associates that he felt much closer to what he saw as the best currents of a flexible humanist Marxism than to alternatives.
 He considered himself a "plain Marxist", working in the spirit of young Marx as he claims in his collected essays: "Power, Politics and People" (Oxford University Press, 1963).
 In a November 1956 letter to his friends Bette and Harvey Swados, Mills declared "[i]n the meantime, let's not forget that there's more [that's] still useful in even the Sweezy kind of Marxism than in all the routineers of J. S. Mill put together."

 There is an important quotation from Letters to Tovarich (an autobiographical essay) dated Fall 1957 titled "On Who I Might Be and How I Got That Way":